ripped-rooster/Terraform-Associate-Notes/README.md

 - Remote state is accessible to multiple teams for collaboration.
 - Enables state locking to prevent coinciding parallel executions.
 - Supports sharing "output" values with other Terraform configurations or code.
+- Remote state can provide better security as it is only held in memory and CAN be encrypted at rest

 ### Terraform State Commands